mcabbott/TransmuteDims.jl/README.md

 Here `(4,2,3,5,1)` is a valid permutation of `1:5`, but the positions of `4,5` don't matter, so in fact this is normalised to `(0,2,3,0,1)`.
 Zeros indicate trivial output dimensions.

-And second, you may also repeat numbers, to place an input dimension "diagonally" into several output dimensions:
+Second, you may also repeat numbers, to place an input dimension "diagonally" into several output dimensions:

 ```julia
 using LinearAlgebra